stevendnoble/stevendnoble.github.io/recipes/favorites/_posts/2024-01-01-beef-khao-soi.md

 prep_time: PT25M
 cook_time: PT2H
 total_time: PT2H25M
+nutrition:
+  serving_size: 1 bowl
+  servings_per_recipe: 6
+  calories: 770
+  total_fat: 38
+  saturated_fat: 17
+  cholesterol: 105
+  sodium: 1150
+  total_carbohydrates: 55
+  dietary_fiber: 3
+  total_sugars: 5
+  protein: 45
+  vitamin_a: 120
+  vitamin_c: 12
+  calcium: 80
+  iron: 6
 ---

 # Beef Khao Soi

-## Curry Noodle Soup with Crunch
+## Curry Noodle Soup with Adjustable Heat

-Khao Soi is satisfying because it gives you two noodle textures in one bowl: soft noodles in the curry broth and crispy noodles on top.
-The beef version needs a little simmering time, but the result is a rich broth and tender pieces of beef.

-The curry base should be savory, lightly sweet, and creamy without feeling flat.
-Lime and pickled mustard greens are important because they cut through the coconut richness.
+Khao Soi is one of those dishes that works well when people at the table do not all want the same level of heat.
+My partner loves spicy Asian dishes, and this one is easy to make friendly for both of us because the base can stay rich, creamy, and balanced, while extra chili oil goes on at the end.
+One bowl can be bright and gentle; another can be deep red with heat.

+That flexibility is part of what makes it such a satisfying dinner.
+You get soft egg noodles in the coconut curry broth, crispy noodles on top, tender beef, and then all the garnishes that wake it up.
+Lime, pickled mustard greens, red onion, cilantro, and chili oil are not just decoration here; they keep the bowl from feeling too heavy and let each person tune their own serving.

-## Serving Ideas
+## Tips

-Set out the garnishes separately so each bowl can be adjusted.
+- Set out the garnishes separately so each bowl can be adjusted at the table.
   Lime, red onion, cilantro, chili oil, and pickled mustard greens all bring something different.
+- Keep the broth savory, lightly sweet, and creamy, then use lime and pickled mustard greens to cut through the coconut richness.
+- For a thicker broth, simmer uncovered near the end.
+For a soupier bowl, add more stock and adjust with fish sauce and lime.
+- The beef curry broth can be made a day ahead and reheated gently.
+Cook the noodles right before serving so they do not absorb too much broth.

-This is filling on its own, but cucumber salad or Thai fresh rolls would make it feel like a fuller meal.
+- This is filling on its own, but cucumber salad or Thai fresh rolls make it feel like a fuller meal.

 ## Variations

-Use short ribs or brisket instead of chuck for an even richer bowl.
-Chicken thighs also work, but they need much less time to cook.
+- Use short ribs or brisket instead of chuck for an even richer bowl.

-For a thicker broth, simmer uncovered near the end.
-For a soupier bowl, add more stock and adjust the fish sauce and lime.

-## Make-Ahead Tips

-The beef curry broth can be made a day ahead and reheated gently.
-Cook the noodles right before serving so they do not absorb too much broth.
+- Use chicken thighs for a lighter version, but shorten the simmering time so the chicken stays tender.
+- Add more chili oil at the table for a spicier bowl without making the whole pot too hot.
+- Add extra crispy noodles if you want more crunch against the rich curry broth.